spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that a large number of IO requests are being made against the storage system.
 This is more common in scenarios/applications with large data sets, such as CAD applications.

-**Resolving high Frame Buffer Usage:** When disk queue length is a frequent bottleneck, consider increasing the performance of your
+**Resolving High Frame Buffer Usage:** When disk queue length is a frequent bottleneck, consider increasing the performance of your

 #### GPU Memory %
 Description: Indicates the average GPU Memory % consumption for the period indicated.
 The default time interval displayed is the last 3 hours, with data provided for every minute.